hermonochy/Rescueland/The Timeline of Resueland History.md

 ## 550 ADOTR: Battle for the Helucky Base

 Following years of skirmishes and power struggles in the region, Helucky constructed a massive strategic base on the crystalline-rich planet Keluha.
 Known as the Helucky stronghold, the base was designed to secure their interests and launch offensives against neighboring systems, particularly against Klesone and the Fil System.
-For a while, the Helucky forces dominated the base, leveraging their overwhelming numbers with 7 trillion interceptors and 3 septillion ground troops.
+For a while, the Helucky forces dominated the base, leveraging their overwhelming numbers with 7 divisions of interceptors and 3 septillion ground troops.
 However, as tensions rose between Helucky and Recola, the latter, with its powerful fleet, sought to destabilize Helucky's hold on Keluha.
 Employing their advanced tech level, Recola initiated a stealthy blockade, cutting off all communications to the Helucky base.
 This effectively wore down the Helucky troops, who, isolated and unable to receive reinforcements or crucial information, grew fatigued over time.
 Sensing their opportunity about a (earth) year later, Recola launched a surprise strike against the base, overwhelming Helucky forces who were too exhausted to mount an effective defense.
 Just as it seemed Helucky was on the verge of losing the base completely, the Rescueland Empire intervened, mobilizing their fleet to assist Helucky.

+---

 However, the gratitude was short-lived.
 In a shocking turn of events, Helucky betrayed the Rescuelanders.
 After allowing Rescueland forces to take a foothold in their base, the Helucky troops, motivated by the presence of their own ambitions, turned on the Rescuelanders.
 Without warning, they initiated a barrage of fire on the Rescueland forces, who had come to aid them.
 This betrayal stemmed from the fact that Rescueland also had a base on Keluha- as requested by the native population -which jeopardized Helucky's plans to dominate the surrounding systems.
 The presence of Rescueland limited the effectiveness of Helucky’s own base and threatened their long-term strategy of expansion.
 As the dust settled from the chaos, Rescueland troops were forced to retreat, evacuating Keluhean citizens to Rescueland.
 Helucky had seized control of the base once again, although the cost of their betrayal incurred significant enmity from their former allies.

+---

-In the aftermath, tensions escalated between Recola and Helucky, leading to what came to be known as the Ice War, characterized by the use of super dense snowballs from the recent snowfall across Keluha.
+In the aftermath, tensions escalated again between Recola and Helucky, leading to what came to be known as the Ice War, characterized by the use of super dense snowballs from the recent snowfall across Keluha.
 After regrouping, Recola struck back with relentless offensives.
 Throughout the battle, the Helucky base sustained heavy damage, with snow and rubble piling mercilessly on top of fighters and troops.
 Making the most of this chaotic environment, Recola strategically employed their interceptors, which began to slowly pick off Helucky units buried under the accumulating snow.
 As the walls of the base completely collapsed, Recola seized the opportunity to dismantle the remaining Helucky defenses and, after intense combat, regained full control of the base.
 In the aftermath, Recola labored to rebuild the walls, but the rebuilding efforts proved hasty; snow had gotten into the construction materials that caused the residue to freeze and later melt, leading to a weakened structure that was susceptible to further damage.
-Deciding against a full-scale invasion due to a heightened paranoia over a potential joint strike from Rescueland and Recola, Helucky instead deployed a small and cautious force to observe the situation at the base.
+Deciding against a full-scale invasion due to a heightened paranoia over a potential joint strike from Rescueland and Recola, Helucky instead deployed a small and cautious force of 60 scouts to observe the situation at the base.
 This small contingent of observers kept a vigilant watch on Recola's movements, careful not to provoke an all-out conflict that could threaten Helucky itself.

 ## 551 ADOTR: The Return of Helucky

 With reconnaissance reports confirming Recola's continued establishment and fortification of the base, Helucky shifted their strategy.
-The observers were joined by a force of 30 quadrillion interceptors.
+The scouts sent to observe the base were joined by a force of 30 quadrillion interceptors.
 Determined to reassert themselves and reclaim what was rightfully theirs, Helucky galvanized their units, readying them for a resurgence of their military might.
 The Helucky forces advanced, targeting the outer defense, an auxiliary base situated outside the main stronghold.
 They approached with a calculated intensity, leveraging their overwhelming numbers and advanced technologies, intent on overwhelming the defenders before they could mount an effective counteroffensive.
 The initial assaults were swift and decisive.
 The overwhelming force caught Recola off guard; small detachments of defenders scurried in distress as Helucky’s interceptors attacked in waves.
 Coordinated strikes crippled the outer defenses, and eventually Helucky succeeded in taking control of the auxiliary base.
 The atmosphere was charged with exhilaration as victory seemed inevitable, and the Helucky commanders prepared the final push into the enemy territory.
 However, just when it appeared that Helucky was firmly positioned to reclaim the primary base, Recola executed a rapid and strategic response.
 Communication systems that Helucky had believed to be incapacitated sprang to life as Recola called in reinforcements from their home planet.
 These reinforcements surged forward at a chilling pace, quickly surrounding the outer base that Helucky had taken.